Deerzen/Moodmonitor/README.md

  second-level emotions more accurately seems like a costlier but superior approach (cf. Cambria, Livingstone, Hussain 2011: 151-152).

+ Future versions of Moodmonitor will use the revisited version of the "Hourglass of Emotions" as a theoretical basis for emote classification (cf. Susanto et al. 2020: 97-100).
+Unlike the monitor the emote classifier scripts already use the improved model and the altered emotion dimensions.

 ## 📂 Explanation of the project structure
  The moodmonitor.py script accesses two files in the "JSON Files" folder.